biancainocencio/SQL-Project-Sales/README.md

 | Alimentos      | 21922      | 14.61%     |
 | Esportes       | 21782      | 14.52%     |
 | Livros         | 21610      | 14.40%     |

+From here, you can use R, Python, or Excel and Google Sheets to create your dashboards and reports and train some skills!

+Have fun. 😸